CrucibleMC/NecroTempus/README.md

 - **Custom PlayerList:**
    Transform the player list into something unique by adding titles, and footers, and even displaying the player's head next to their names.

+- **Custom Glyps System:**
+   Now you can customize character rendering by using images, similar to the newer versions.
+Additionally, you can create custom inventories using only a character.

 We're excited to bring a modern touch to the beloved Minecraft version 1.7.10, delivering a feature-rich experience and advanced integrations.
 Explore Crucible NecroTempus and take your Minecraft journey to an entirely new level.

 ## **How To Use:**